navidrome/website/content/en/docs/getting-started/extauth-quickstart.md

 ## Security Considerations

+{{< alert title="Key Security Principle" color="primary" >}}
+When you enable externalized authentication by configuring trusted sources, you must ensure that all the trusted sources are configured to:

+1. Not let untrusted clients set the user header themselves (i.e. remove the header if they do).
+2. Not set the header if the request is not authenticated (e.g. when the authentication is bypassed for the subsonic endpoints).
+{{< /alert >}}

-Make sure to check the [Security Considerations](../security#externalized-authentication) page for important security information.
+Make sure to check the [Security Considerations](/docs/usage/admin/security/#externalized-authentication) page for important security information.

 Key security points:
 * Never run Navidrome as root